ADglory/ECE1512_2024F_ProjectB_PartA_Repo_YingshunLu_Minghao-Ma/Part A/README.md

-## ECE1512_ProjectB_PartA: VMamba,Visual State Space Model Implementation
+## ECE1512_ProjectB_PartA: Extending the Mamba architecture to process 2D visual sequences

 ## Overview
-This repository implements a version of **VMamba**, a visual state-space model inspired by the paper *"VMamba: Visual State Space Model"*.
+A visual state-space model inspired by the paper *"VMamba: Visual State Space Model"*.
 This project focuses on extending the VMamba architecture to process 2D visual sequences efficiently, showcasing its performance on benchmark datasets such as CIFAR-10.

 ## Features
 - **Stem and Block Design**: